-In an effort to brush up on Henry’s counting skills before school starts next week, I made a quick counting maze on our driveway with sidewalk chalk.
+In an effort to brush up on Henry’s counting skills, I made a quick counting maze on our driveway with sidewalk chalk.

-We’ve done a counting maze before with tape, indoors.
+We’ve done a number maze before with tape, indoors.
 And we’ve also done a simple maze outside on the driveway too.
 I thought combining the two might be kind of fun for the boys, and get them out of the dirt for once.
-[Take a look at these pictures, you don't even have to look closely, they're absolutely filthy.]
+(Take a look at these pictures, you don’t even have to look closely, they’re absolutely filthy.)

 I started by drawing a grid pattern with sidewalk chalk.
 The boys jumped in right away to ‘help’.
 I have a tendency to not tell the boys what I have planned.
 For two reasons.
 One, to keep it a surprise so they’ll be excited.
 And two, I like to see what Henry imagines it’ll be.
 It might lead us in a different direction.

 Henry thought we were making a field rows and went on to talk about what needed to be done that day.

 While I was putting the finishing touches on the grid, Henry and George began to play on their new-found field.